2022 Shanghai COVID-19 outbreak: Lockdown

-On February 28, 2022, introduction of travel restrictions was announced by the Shanghai Municipal People's Government and negative PCR testing within 48 hours of the travel became mandatory.
-In addition to the negative PCR testing, travel from "control area" to "prevention area" was conditioned by the 14 days mandatory quarantine at its own residence (quarantine in commercial facilities such as hotel does not qualify) within the "prevention area".
-On March 15, Civil Aviation Administration of China announced that the international flights into Shanghai shall be diverted to other cities.
+On February 28, 2022, the introduction of travel restrictions was announced by the Shanghai Municipal People's Government and negative PCR testing within 48 hours of travel became mandatory.
+In addition to the negative PCR testing, travelling from "control areas" to "prevention areas" was conditioned by a 14 days mandatory quarantine at citizens' own residences (quarantine in commercial facilities such as hotels did not qualify) within the "prevention area".
+On March 15, Civil Aviation Administration of China announced that international flights into Shanghai would be diverted to other cities.

 Shanghai decided to adopt "area-separated and batch-separated control" (Chinese: 分区分批防控) starting on March 28.
 On March 27, many markets got crowded, with some scholars arguing these conditions were due to city closure.
 This was extended on April 1.
 Some media suspected that cases were underreported.
 Wang Keyu, a staff member at Huashan Hospital stated that (locally-available) COVID-19 vaccines offered weak protection against the Omicron variant, and that a wide range of COVID-19 testing control was important and necessary.
 By March 29, over 9.1 million people had been tested by roughly 17,000 testers in roughly 6,300 testing areas.
 By April 1, over 18 million people had been tested.

-Since April 1, most areas of Shanghai are under three-level control.
-The levels includes "closed area" (封控区), "control area" (管控区), and "prevention area" (防控区) and typically spans the size of a residential complex, later (in June) granulizing into individual buildings.
+From April 1, most areas of Shanghai were under three-level control.
+The levels were "closed areas" (封控区), "control areas" (管控区), and "prevention areas" (防控区) and typically spanned the size of a residential complex, later (in June) granulizing into individual buildings.

 On April 5, the lockdown was expanded to encompass the entire city, affecting the population of 25 million.
 On April 11, Shanghai published the list of closed areas, control areas, and prevention areas.
 On April 11, Shanghai officially announced all areas are under three-level control and clarified.
 Closed area contains people who tested positive for COVID-19 in the neighborhood, the "7-7" quarantine policy is required to follow, during 7-day closing period, if there was no people who tested positive, the restriction will be the same as the restrictions of a "control area".
 People in control areas can, with limit, collect essential supplies within the neighborhood.
 Neighborhoods which are listed as prevention areas have no reported case within 14 days.
 People in prevention areas should only travel within the street.
 In practice, additional restrictions are levied by the local residents' committee.